 Nikita Kucherov reaches 500 assists as Lightning ease past Wild 7-3

 Kucherov, who leads the league with 75 points, had his fourth game this season with three or more assists.
-He reached the milestone in his 688th game, the third-fewest among active players behind Connor McDavid (527) and Sidney Crosby (554).
+He achieved the milestone in his 688th game, the third fastest to reach the mark among active players behind Connor McDavid (527) and Sidney Crosby (554).

+“He’s hitting them so quick,” Point said.
+“He’s having another unbelievable year for us.
+Not surprising that he’s got 500 assists already.
+The way he sees the ice and the way he can make plays.”

 Jake Middleton had a goal and two assists for the Wild, his second three-point game of the season.
 Joel Eriksson Ek and Marco Rossi had the other goals for Minnesota, which fell to 2-8-1 in its last 11 games.
 Filip Gustavsson stopped 31 shots.

 Kucherov’s milestone assist came on Stamkos’ power-play goal early in the third.
-It was the 205th career pwoer-play goal for Stamkos, tying Joe Sakic for 16th all-time.
+It was the 205th career power-play goal for Stamkos, tying Joe Sakic for 16th all-time.

 The Wild opened the scoring on Eriksson Ek’s goal 5:17 into the game.
 Tampa Bay answered 55 seconds later on Hedman’s eighth goal of the season.

-Tampa Bay build a two-goal lead in the second on Cirelli’s first goal and the first career goal from Merela 3:20 into the period.
+Tampa Bay built a two-goal lead in the second on Cirelli’s first goal of the game, followed by the first career goal from Merela 3:20 into the period.
 The Lightning led 4-3 by the end of the second.

+“It’s about the management and understanding time and score and the situations,” Minnesota coach John Hynes said.
+“Tonight, when it was in the balance — down by one, down by two — we shot ourselves in the foot.”

 Essiymont’s power-play goal at 6:59 of the third gave the Lightning a three-goal advantage, and Cirelli capped off the night with his 10th goal of the season with 2:08 remaining.